0404070c/group_project/README.md

 3. python populate_picnmix.py

+For simplicity, the virtual environment has been kept the same as for Rango.

 ---

 This will create 3 example users, 'Alice', 'Bob', and 'Eve'.
 You can log in as any of these users with 'password'.